ihsanktmr/secretstorage/README.md

 # secretstorage
-Cloud Based Storage App: React Native
+Cloud Based Storage App: React Native (iOS ✓)

 Please see the scientific paper I have written for this application.